kurtsprague/terraform_website/README.md

+# Caution
+This is a proof of concept in standing up a website, and the web security aspect is still under development.
+Personally, I have had to shut down the VMs a short while after creating them due to bad actors sending the apache2 server HTML injection attacks.
+Stay vigilant!
 # Terraform Website

 This repository contains the source code and configuration files for deploying a static website on GCP using Terraform.
 It automates the creation and management of the necessary GCP infrastructure, ensuring a streamlined and reproducible deployment process.